wardw/simpleunit/README.md

-### Nful - No frills units library
+### Simpleunit - C++ units library

-A simple C++ units library with compile-time unit checking and automatic arithmetic conversions between quantities/dimensions.
+A simple C++ units library with compile-time unit checking and automatic arithmetic conversions between quantities and dimensions.
 The method makes use of Barton & Nackman's method for dimensional analysis [1] and a method for representing quantities similar in style to the approach of `std::chrono` for representing durations of time.
 The result is a `Unit` type consistent in semantics to `std::chrono::duration` but extended to arbitrary dimensions.

 Under the `Unit` abstraction, the class has a single type `T` to represent the unit's value.
 An object of type `Unit` should therefore compile equivalently to using `T` directly, i.e. the object will be of the same size.

-The library is header only, with a single header `nful/Unit.h`.
+The library is header only, with a single header `simpleunit/Unit.h`.
 If you want to build the tests there is a CMakeLists.txt for building the tests with CMake and Google Test.

 #### Example

-	#include "nful/Unit.h"
+	#include "simpleunit/Unit.h"
-	using namespace nful::si;
+	using namespace sunit::si;

 	Meters height(5);
 	Centimeters width(200);